arishboteco/Inventory-App/docs/guides/TASKS.md

 # Combined Task List

+> **Note:** Tasks are synchronized to GitHub issues using `tools/issue_migrator.py`.
+Update this file and rerun the script to generate labeled issues and track them via milestones or project boards.

 This document consolidates the remediation tasks identified for resolving the Internal Server Error and improving project robustness.

 ## 1. Align requirements with service dependencies